 Almost all referenced Analyzer 2 functions can be found in the ribbon menu under Transformations or Export.
 The path to each function is mentioned in brackets to facilitate orientation in the ribbon menu.
 You can find more information about each transformation or export utility in the respective Analyzer 2 User Manual topics.
 The manual can be accessed in Analyzer 2 via Help > User Manual.

 Additional functions, the solutions, are mentioned as well in this guide.
 Solutions are not part of the Analyzer 2 installation and need to be installed separately.
 We offer a defined package of solutions (individual or all-in-one installer) as free download from our website.
 After installation, you can find those solutions under the path specified in brackets.
-If a solution is described as ‘available on request’, you can receive it by email from Brain Products Scientific Support.
 After installation, you can find some documentation for each solution in Analyzer 2 under Solutions > Solutions Help.